We’re eating our margs today, ok?

 - Frost cooled cupcakes.
 I used a Wilton 1M tip for these photos.
 (Another favorite is this Wilton #12 round tip.)
 Garnish with lime slices, lime zest, or coarse sugar.

-- Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- For richest taste and texture, I strongly recommend whole milk or buttermilk.
+- Milk: For richest taste and texture, I strongly recommend whole milk or buttermilk.

-- You'll want about 2 Tablespoons zest and 1/4 cup lime juice.
+- Lime Zest & Juice: You’ll want about 2 Tablespoons zest and 1/4 cup lime juice.

-- 2 options for lime flavoring.
+- Lime Flavoring: 2 options!
 You can use 2 teaspoons lime extract or 1 teaspoon lime oil.
 Start with those amounts then taste the frosting and add more to taste.
 I use exactly 2 teaspoons of this key lime flavoring when I make these.
 You can use 3 Tablespoons fresh lime juice and lime zest from 1 lime instead.
 This will thin out the frosting and the zest makes it difficult to pipe.
 See the post above for more detail.

 Thank you to my readers who came out and to Juliska for having me!
 The ceramic muffin pan you see above is from Juliska.
 We registered for Juliska dinnerware and serving dishes.
 I adore this whole berry & thread line!
 It all makes pretty gifts too.